bright/new-www/_posts/2018-02-23-navigation-in-react-native.md

 [React Native Router](https://github.com/aksonov/react-native-router-flux) is based on React Navigation but provides a different API to interact with it.
 It allows you to define scene transitions in one central location without having to pass navigator objects around and is easily accessible anywhere in a code.

-Latest [beta version - 4](https://github.com/aksonov/react-native-router-flux), among other changes, introduces Mob-X-powered navigation state machine that separates navigation logic from presentation.
+Latest [beta version - 4](https://github.com/aksonov/react-native-router-flux), among other changes, introduces drawer support and Mob-X-powered navigation state machine that separates navigation logic from presentation.

 ## React Native Navigation by Wix